johnisabella/animating-hollywood/README.md

 Git (make sure people are branching and merging properly)

-Github repo management (enforce people are using issues and project board properly)
+Github repo management (enforce people to use issues and project board properly)